alex-maleno/Fuzzing-Module/README.md

     - This will output the running docker containers on your machine at the moment.
 Copy the `CONTAINER ID` for the running AFL++ container
 3. Next, with your copied container ID, type: `docker commit [container id]`
     - This will output a SHA256 hash of the committed container.
 Copy the first 7-10 characters of the commit hash.
-4. To start the AFL++ container with the target code, first navigate to the top directory of the code you want to fuzz.
+4. To start the AFL++ container with the target code, first navigate to the top directory of your clone of this github repository.
 Then type: `docker run --rm -it -v $(pwd):/[name of the directory you are adding to the container] [the commit hash that you copied in the previous step]`
     - For example, the complete command looks something like the following for one of the authors of this repository: `docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium":"/Users/george/Desktop/CS Capstone/capstone/medium" f9a71912b4`
     - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
     - If the terminal prints the following error: _docker: `invalid reference format: repository name must be lowercase`, add "quotation marks" around the `$(pwd):/\[directory\]`